 KENYA STUDY ABROAD (GMU)

-I founded the Kenya program in 2010, and have since remained active.
-This is a winter break (in between semesters) course offered through George Mason University's Global Education Office.
+I founded the Kenya Study Abroad program in 2010, and have since remained active with the program.
+This is a winter break course (in between semesters) offered through George Mason University's Global Education Office.
 Credits are applied to the spring semester.
-It is open to students and non-students!
+It is open to any students from any university - and non-students!

 TITLE: KENYA Wildlife & Landscapes